pietrodileo/iris_io_utility/README.md

 #### Step 2: Select File

 1. Click **"Browse..."** to select your data file
-2. Supported formats: CSV, TXT, JSON, XLSX, XLS
+2. Supported formats: CSV, TXT, JSON, XLSX
 3. The file path will appear in the input field

 #### Step 3: Choose Import Mode